 What if I told you that you could actually drop the 55 pounds you were using and drop down to 40 pounds and still make gains?
 It’s possible with these three principles of tension.
 Use them properly to take your training to the next level and keep making your desired gains.

 WHAT IS TENSION?

-Tension intensity basically means one thing – the heavier the weight lifted, the greater the mechanical tension and load on the muscle.
-At first, you might want to start a bit lighter than you’re used too and then progress with time.
-With TUT you can’t explode the weights up, however a way to incorporate TUT into your training slowly is lift up explosively (1 second) and then slowly (during the eccentric/lengthening) lower the weight down (3-4 seconds).
+- Tension intensity basically means one thing – the heavier the weight lifted, the greater the mechanical tension and load on the muscle.
+At first, you might want to start a bit lighter than you’re used to and then progress with time.
+With TUT you can’t explode the weights up; however, a way to incorporate TUT into your training slowly is to lift up explosively (1 second) and then slowly (during the eccentric/lengthening) lower the weight down (3-4 seconds).
 This will still put your muscles under tension.

+- Tension during the entire exercise.
 You might be wondering what this means.
-Let’s take a dumbbell triceps kick back, for example.
-Most of the tension your triceps is getting is when you lift from mid way up.
+Let’s take a dumbbell triceps kickback, for example.
+Most of the tension your triceps is getting is when you lift from midway up.
 So what is happening throughout the rest of the range of motion during that exercise?
 You are not putting tension on that muscle.
-So basically, you’re doing an exercise were only ¼ of the movement is truly benefiting you.
+So basically, you’re doing an exercise were only one-quarter of the movement is truly benefiting you.
 Our bodies are full of angles and levels, but due to joint angles, tension will vary along the range of motion of an exercise.
-A lot of exercises only produce tension during a portion of the range of motion, so to apply TUT to your training choose exercises where you can keep constant tension on your muscles.
+A lot of exercises only produce tension during a portion of the range of motion so to apply TUT to your training, choose exercises where you can keep constant tension on your muscles.
 This will guarantee better growth.